pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

 -  Fixed identification of IPv6 interfaces with PPP-type interfaces and DHCP6 `#3670 <https://redmine.pfsense.org/issues/3670>`__
--  Removed “Could not find gateway for interface...” log messages as they were largely useless.
+-  Removed "Could not find gateway for interface..." log messages as they were largely useless.
    `#4102 <https://redmine.pfsense.org/issues/4102>`__
 -  Added OpenVPN interfaces to the list of available interfaces when